Skylines and Turnstiles: Critical reception

 The song received mixed retrospective reviews from music critics; Austin Saalman of Under the Radar praised it as a standout track, while a 2008 review for Sputnikmusic instead described it as being unpolished and "of poor quality in almost every department".
 Dillon Eastoe of Gigwise included "Skylines and Turnstiles" in his list of the band's underrated songs, praising Way's "raw" vocals and its "harrowing" lyrics as being evocative of the September 11 attacks.
 Pastes Tatiana Tenreyro similarly praised the rawness of the song's lyrics, yet conceded that it was not "one of the best tracks sonically".
 Writing for The Ringer, Rob Harvilla also emphasized that the track was not the best on I Brought You My Bullets, yet as a first song written it "got [Gerard Way] where he needed to go, which was firmly on the road to leading everyone where they needed to go".

 Music critics have placed "Skylines and Turnstiles" among the best songs in My Chemical Romance's discography as a whole, due to its role in establishing the band and its sound.
 The staffs of Spin and Billboard included the song in their lists of the 10 and 15 best My Chemical Romance songs respectively, with Taylor Weatherby of the latter praising its emotional resonance and writing that the song would "largely inform the group’s music for the rest of their career".
 Cassie Whitt and Jake Richardson of Loudwire similarly declared "Skylines and Turnstiles" the fifth-best song by the band, with the former writing that it was "perhaps the most important song" in their catalog due to being their first written.
 Em Moore of Exclaim! also ranked it as the band's fifth best song, describing it as a "great introduction to the band" for its sound and "visual and visceral" lyrics.
-Law ranked the track at #19 in his list of the band's 20 greatest songs, writing that it was a "jagged work in progress, but glowed with undeniable burning promise".
+Law ranked the track at number 19 in his list of the band's 20 greatest songs, writing that it was a "jagged work in progress, but glowed with undeniable burning promise".

 Credits and personnel

-Credits are adapted from Apple Music.
+Credits are taken from I Brought You My Bullets, You Brought Me Your Love CD booklet.